Therapy for Women Navigating Emotionally Confusing or Controlling Relationships

 Hi, I’m Amanda.

-I’m a licensed clinical social worker who helps women make sense of what they’re experiencing in emotionally complex or confusing relationships.
+I’m a licensed clinical social worker who helps women make sense of what they’re experiencing in emotionally complex, painful or confusing relationships.

-Many of the women I work with describe feeling overwhelmed, second-guessing themselves, or unsure why their relationships feel so emotionally draining or difficult to navigate.
+Many of the women I work with describe feeling overwhelmed, second-guessing themselves, or unsure why their relationships feel so emotionally draining or like they’re wandering through a maze that never ends.

 This is not about telling you what your relationship “is” or what you should do.

-Over time, many people begin to feel less stuck, less overwhelmed, and more able to trust themselves again.
+Over time, many of my clients begin to feel less stuck, less overwhelmed, and more able to trust themselves again.

 How I Help